Creating a structured sales process is one of the most effective ways to boost your sales teams’ efficiency and results.

 The “demonstrating value” stage means providing targeted content (including customer testimonials and competitive battle-sheets) as well as answering questions to position yourself as a trusted advisor.

 Here’s where you take all the talking and put it into writing.
-Based on the solutions you discussed with your prospect, lay out exactly what your company will provide, at what price, over what timeline.
+Based on the solutions you discussed with your prospect, lay out exactly what your company will provide, at what price, and over what timeline.

 The transaction isn’t a success until the customer gets what they’re paying for.
 Whether it’s physical delivery of a product or onboarding of a cloud software service, make sure you get off on the right foot with your newly-closed buyer by executing this step flawlessly.

-Now that you have picked out your stages and tasks, it’s time to give your sales process a coherent structure.
+Once you’ve picked out your stages and tasks, it’s time to give your sales process a coherent structure.
 Here are four sales process formats you can use for inspiration.

 Arranging your stages into vertical columns might be the most natural way to organize and visualize your sales process—which is why we decided to structure it this way in Nutshell.
 In a sales process map, the top of each column is labeled with a stage, and the individual steps are listed below it.